fubar2/toolfactory-galaxy-server/compose/README.md

 ## Some docker-galaxy-stable compose configuration notes

 base-config.yml is used to alter a number of Galaxy and in particular uwsgi settings.
 This is neat because the stock galaxy-server image can be used unaltered.
+Except that then there are directories deleted during cleanup that prevent Planemo from using that copy of Galaxy instead of a redundant one.

 The uwsgi process watches the touch-restart file so the configurator can reboot the server after making changes.
 This requires that it operate as `master` but that is a good idea anyway probably..

 Galaxy configuration includes turning on the tool change watchdog so Galaxy will update the tool panel after changes are noted.
 The ToolFactory configuration completes but the container continues to run, providing a service described in detail below.

-## Security disclosures

-If you use the ToolFactory for ordinary scripts, it will work without endangering the Appliance.
-The details below explain how this is possible.
+Users are advised to ignore these functions and write normal, portable tools.

+## How does the ToolFactory do things that are not possible in a normal Galaxy server?

+They are described here because they may be useful to anyone wanting non-portable tools to have easy access to external functions in a private deployment.

+However, **any tools written to use rpyc will always fail on a normal Galaxy server**, so they are useless for sharing on the Toolshed.
+They will only work in a copy of this Appliance or something derived from it that offers a similar rpyc server.

-The mechanisms used will not affect your work unless you write tools that use the methods described below.
+This will not affect your work, unless you choose to write tools that use the RPC method described below.
 If you do, please be mindful that it is possible to damage the appliance by writing to the wrong places.
-Normal Galaxy security restrictions are removed to different degrees by these techniques.
-They are extremely powerful and generalisable but also a risk if anyone hostile can access the server.
-Best to ensure that your Appliance is not exposed on the public internet.
+Normal Galaxy security restrictions are effectively bypassed by these techniques.

-More importantly, **any tools written using the Appliance that use rpyc will always fail on a normal Galaxy server**, so they are useless for sharing on the Toolshed.
-They will only work in a copy of this Appliance or something derived from it that offers a similar rpyc server.

-### rpyc
+### Security disclosure: rpyc is used in the Appliance

 Both the `ToolFactory` and the`planemo_test` tools call an rpyc (remote procedure call in python) server to do things a normal Galaxy server does not permit, described in more detail below.
 Two functions are (currently) exposed and some more generalised and powerful ones are hidden from callers.